Date

 Create opportunities to discuss and build shared understandings about diversity and valuing all learners.

-• Be open to learning from and with parents, whānau and your local community.
+• Be open to learning from and with parents, whānau and your local community and make decisions together.

 • Create multiple opportunities for your community to ask questions about inclusion and what it would mean for their own child.